xcube-dev/xcube-viewer/README.md

 * Select variable and show as layer on map
 * Select time and update variable layer on map
 * Click in map and show time series chart
+* Select a place and show time series chart
 * Select dataset and fly to bounding box
 * Select place and fly to bounding box
 * Click in time series chart and select time